TICKETS & EVENTS

 Maestro Fawzi Haimor begins the festivities with a thrilling work by New Zealand-Greek composer John Psathas.
 Marin Symphony Principal Pianist John Wilson returns with two Liszt blockbusters, and we close with Brahms’s immortal Second Symphony.

-Donors in the CONDUCTOR’S CIRCLE ($1,000 Annual Fund donors) and above are invited to an exclusive reception at College of Marin Fine Arts Gallery following the Saturday Evening and Sunday Afternoon Masterworks performances.
+Donors in the CONDUCTOR’S CIRCLE ($1,000 Annual Fund donors) and above are invited to an exclusive reception at the College of Marin Performing Arts lobby following the Saturday Evening and Sunday Afternoon Masterworks performances.

 Holiday Choral by Candlelight 2025